Jasonpat/comparative-oncogenomics-canine-feline-mammary-cancer/README.md

 ## Data availability and required input files

 Raw input files are not included in this repository because of file size and/or data-licensing constraints.
 The canine transcriptome dataset is derived from GEO accession `GSE119810`.
-Feline input gene lists should be provided as curated UP- and DOWN-regulated gene lists matching the manuscript analysis.
+The feline upregulated and downregulated gene lists were curated from published feline mammary cancer study cited in the manuscript.
+These literature-derived gene signatures constitute the feline input for the comparative analysis.

 The primary pipeline expects the following files under `data/`: